fbergmann/libSEDML/examples/c++/README.md

 ### create_sedml.cpp
 This example constructs an SED-ML document using the C++ API.
 It takes one argument, the output file name.

+### print_sedml.cpp
+This example loads a given SED-ML document and prints an overview of its contents.
+It takes one argument, the SED-ML document to open.